PavolUlicny/Local-AI-Agent/README.md

 - User input is directly embedded into prompts; avoid placing secrets or credentials in queries.
 - URL canonicalization strips default ports and `www.` but retains query string—beware PII embedded in copied URLs.
 - The system does not attempt adversarial prompt injection mitigation beyond rigid output regex validation for classifier stages.
-- License (Unlicense) permits unrestricted modification and distribution; ensure compliance with third‑party content usage from search results.
+- License (MIT) permits broad reuse, modification, and distribution; ensure compliance with third‑party content usage from search results.

 ## License

-This project is released under the **Unlicense** (public domain dedication).
+This project is released under the **MIT License**.
 See `LICENSE` for full text.

 ## Acknowledgments